AleksNeStu/projects/web_apps/pypi/README.md

   getting started quick and easy, with the ability to scale up to complex applications.
 It began as a simple wrapper around Werkzeug and Jinja and has become one of the most popular Python web application frameworks. \
+  Flask is better for quick development use cases and is perfect for prototyping.
+  It is apt for developing microservices or serverless applications. \
   [Flask layout](https://flask.palletsprojects.com/en/2.0.x/tutorial/layout/) \
   [Advanced patterns for views and routing](http://exploreflask.com/en/latest/views.html) \
   `FLASK_DEBUG=1` - auto-reload the flask app when a code change happens